 Lentil can be sown with a standard air seeder or conventional combine.
-Due to its small seed size, seeding lentil does not have the same issues that some of the other pulses encounter, due to their larger grain size.
+Due to its small seed size, sowing lentil does not have the same issues that some of the other pulses encounter, due to their larger grain size.

-Care must be taken when seeding lentil as seeds can 'bridge' (or accumulate) over the outlets causing uneven seeding.
+Care must be taken when sowing lentil as seeds can 'bridge' (or accumulate) over the outlets causing uneven sowing.
 This can be eliminated by fitting an agitator.
-Adequate airflow is also critical: too much air pressure can cause seed damage and too little results in reduced seed movement within the tubes.
+Adequate airflow is also critical: too much air pressure can cause seed damage and too little results reduced seed movement within the tubes.

-4.8.1 Parameters for seeding equipment
+4.8.1 Parameters for sowing equipment

-Key elements required in seeding equipment include:
+Key elements required in sowing equipment include:

-- adequate seeding mechanism to handle seed without damaging it or causing bridging or blocking; - adequate sizes of seed and fertiliser tubes and boots to prevent blockages and bridging; - can seed into stubble and residue, without blockages; - sufficient down pressure to penetrate the soil, seed at the desirable depth, and place all seeds at a uniform depth; - cover the seeds so that good seed-to-soil contact or moisture vapour ensures rapid germination; - compact the soil with press-wheels or closers (if not a prickle chain or roller may be required later); - disturbs the soil to the required level.
-This means no disturbance in zero-till with disc seeding; and - having sufficient soil throw to incorporate herbicides (trifluralin).
+- adequate sowing mechanism to handle seed without damaging it or causing bridging or blocking; - adequate sizes of seed and fertiliser tubes and boots to prevent blockages and bridging; - can sow into stubble and residue, without blockages; - sufficient down pressure to penetrate the soil, sow at the desirable depth, and place all seeds at a uniform depth; - cover the seeds so that good seed-to-soil contact or moisture vapour ensures rapid germination; - compact the soil with press-wheels or closers (if not a prickle chain or roller may be required later); - disturbs the soil to the required level.
+This means no disturbance in zero-till with disc sowing; and - having sufficient soil throw to incorporate herbicides (trifluralin).
 This can be by using either aggressive discs or narrow point set-ups in no-till, or full disturbance in more conventional or direct-drill systems.

-4.8.2 Comparison of tynes
+Comparison of tynes